 Intern supervisors serve as mentors, meet regularly with the intern, provide feedback and present an evaluation of performance to the internship coordinators at the end of the internship.

-- Full-time students usually complete an internship during the summer semester, although part-time placements during the academic year are allowed with approval by the internship program administrator.
+- Most full-time students complete an internship by working full time during the summer semester.
+However, part-time placements during the academic year are allowed with approval by the internship program administrator.

 - Students can accept a paid or non-paid internships, and these details should be discussed directly between the host organization and the intern.

-- Students enroll in Public Affairs 8280 (3 credit hours) during the semester they will complete their internship.
+- Students enroll in Public Affairs 8280 (3 credit hours) to receive credit for their internship.

 - At the end of their internships, students complete a report and present a poster about their experience.

 Finding an Internship

 A good internship helps broaden your experiences and allows for personal growth.
 To find an internship that is right for you: